 Driving down Highway 141 through Iowa you may come across this strange type of town marker.
-Perched at the entrance to Coon Rapids, Iowa, “In the Heart of Corn Country” is a sign not only welcoming you to the fair town, but also displaying a rotating piece of corn so big if you tried to eat it you’d be picking remnants from your teeth for weeks.
+Perched at the entrance to Coon Rapids, Iowa, “In the Heart of Corn Country” is a sign not only welcoming you to the fair town, but also displaying a giant ear of corn so big if you tried to eat it you’d be picking remnants from your teeth for weeks.
+It’s an a-maize-ing roadside attraction in Iowa!

-Standing at about 10-feet tall this ear of corn slowly rotates as an American flies above it.
+Standing at about 10-feet tall this big ear of corn slowly rotates as an American flag flies above it.
 Talk about genetically modified vegetables!

 Coon Rapids itself has a population of approximately 1,305.
 I’m pretty sure that this ear of corn could feel the entire town for dinner… and then some!
 (Maybe it’s harvested by the Jolly Green Giant?
 Maybe.)